jtolchard/SCANS/README.md

 -   Virtual machines are now quite straightforward, but in many cases, are extreme overkill.
 You might have only wanted to test a small software package or a script and therefore didn't need any bloatware, browser, file explorer, word processor, or maybe even a GUI - and yet with the complete virtual machine, you would have downloaded and installed all of these elements, and probably have them consuming your resources.
 Containers seek to address this problem.

-- The ethos behind containerisation is that a container should do a singular, discrete task and only contain the code for the obligatory dependencies.
-They do not necessarily have to be small or computationally lightweight, but by structuring them this way, with discrete tasks broken down into separate, distinct containers - you provide the best opportunity to create lightweight, portable, and easy-to deploy-services.
+- The ethos behind containerisation is that a container should do a singular, distinct task and only contain the code for the obligatory dependencies.
+They do not necessarily have to be small or computationally lightweight, but by structuring them this way, with discrete tasks broken down into separate containers - you provide the best opportunity to create lightweight, portable, and easy-to deploy-services.

 ## SCANS Containers and overall organisation